-Flexible fiberoptic bronchoscopy is used for virtually all diagnostic, and most therapeutic, indications.
+Flexible fiberoptic bronchoscopy (rather than rigid bronchoscopy) is used for virtually all diagnostic, and most therapeutic, indications.

 Diagnostically, flexible fiberoptic bronchoscopy allows for